 - The inner workings of a non-profit

 Apprentices are expected to work hard alongside the Farm Manager and Assistant Farm Manager, while demonstrating a strong work ethic and a positive attitude.
-Work schedule will vary from 40 to 50 hours per week depending on time of year.
+Work schedule will vary from 40 to 45 hours per week depending on time of year.
 In return, Farm Apprentices will be paid a weekly salary of $375, in addition to receiving shared on site housing and a small CSA share valued at $290 for summer apprentices and $475 for full-season apprentices and $290 for summer apprentices.
 Including the value of the housing, our compensation package works out to be over $13/hr.

 Who we invite to apply: